adamterlson/cairn/README.md

 1) Be able to separate our stylesheet out into a set of parent types and child types that extend their parents, and

-2) Reference this child type directly and get all the parent styling for free without having to compose it manually
+2) Reference this child type directly and get all the parent styling for free without having to compose it manually.

+### Module-specific styles

+In React Native, there is no support for a module-specific stylesheet.
+Or no support for a global stylesheet.
+You choose how to look at it.
+It's possible to define two separate stylesheets and then, when applying styles to your component, select which stylesheet you wish to draw styles from or compose your styles array from both:

+`<View styles={[ global.foo, componentSpecific.bar ]} />`

+Or you could export just the JS object globally and extend it in your component when you call `StyleSheet.create`.

+However, if you were to create such a system, there's no way to functionally extend/override styles, you simply need to apply them in order every time.
+Take this to a third level and you see how unmanageable such a setup becomes.

+Ideally we'd have a way to set default styles then simply extend them with modifiers and addtions specific to the module we're working on.

+### Style-related props that cannot be set via `style=`

-Additionally, some components define presentation attributes outside of `styles`, for example TouchableHighlight's `underlayColor`.
-In order to reference colors defined and used elsewhere in your stylesheet on these components, you must export colors in addition to your stylesheet.
-This is an inconvenience, ideally we'd want the definition of presentation in one place, regardless of what attribute on our component is being set.
+Some components in React Native define presentation attributes that cannot be set with the `styles` attribute, for example TouchableHighlight's `underlayColor`.

+In this example, in order to reference colors centralized in your stylesheet and then use them elsewhere on these components, you must export colors in addition to your stylesheet.

+Ideally we want the definition of styles in one place, regardless of what property on our component is being set.

+...

-Cairn does all of this!
+Cairn addresses all of these issues!